Oluwagbemiga13/secret-santa/README.md

     ListSvc->>EmailSvc: Send invite emails with gift link EmailSvc-->>Participants: Email with unique links
 ```
+*This decoupling (controller → service → repository → email) keeps each component focused on a single responsibility, making it easy to test and scale.*

 ### 2. Gift Selection by Participants
 Each invitee clicks their personalized link and submits gift preferences.
 Behind the scenes: